ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

     - Use rule-set : RDFS
     - Enable context indexing if available
     - Enable geo-spatial indexing if available

+  * Conifgure the benhcmark driver to :
+  	 - Generate Data - enable phases : loadOntologies, loadReferenceDatasets, generateCreativeWorks
+     - Load Generated Data - *Generate Data*, enable phase : loadCreativeWorks (generated data can also be loaded manually from folder 'creativeWorksPath/' if database doesn't support automatic loading)
+     - Generate Query Substitution Parameters - *Generate Data* and *Load Generated Data*, enable phase : generateQuerySubstitutionParameters
+     - Validate Query Results - to be executed on an empty database, enable phases : loadOntologies, loadDatasets
+     - Run The Benchmark - *Generate Data*, *Load Generated Data*, *Generate Query Substitution Parameters*, enable phases : warmUp, runBenchmark
+     - Run Online Replication and Backup Benchmark - *Generate Data*, *Load Generated Data*, *Generate Query Substitution Parameters*, enable phase : runBenchmarkOnlineReplicationAndBackup.
+Also make a full backup prior to running the benchmark for later restore point and implement all scripts in folder 'data/enterprise/scripts/' specific to each database.
+     - Check Conformance to OWL2-RL Rule-Set - to be executed on an empty database with OWL2-RL rule-set, enable phase : loadOntologies.
+No data generation or loading is required.

   (Configure the benchmark phases.
 One, several or all phases can be enabled to run in a sequence.
 Running the first three phases is mandatory for the benchmark )